praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 When you have JavaScript variables, or object properties in your markup, and you want to collect those values in Launch to use with any of your extensions or rules, one way to capture those values is to use Data Elements in Launch.
 This way, you can refer to the Data Element throughout your Rules, and if the source of the data ever changes, you only need to change your reference to the source (the Data Element) in one place in Launch.

-For example, let's say your markup contains a JavaScript variable called `Page_Name`, like this:
+For example, let’s say your markup contains a JavaScript variable called `Page_Name`, like this:

 ```markup
 <script>